 Use family or couples counseling to find relief for your own distress.
 The person with the eating disorder is not the only one who hurts.

-And finally, remember to take time out regularly from the eating disorder.
-Don't let it dominate your life.
+Take time out regularly from the eating disorder.
+Don’t let it dominate your life.
 Now and then eat in a restaurant that you choose, not one deemed safe by your loved one.
 Make sure your child is safe, and then take a weekend trip just for fun with your partner or with friends.
 Participate in satisfying activities that bring you pleasure.
 If your partner will not accompany you because s/he wants to stay close to the refrigerator and bathroom, go alone or with friends.
 The eating disorder has already crippled one life.
-Don't let it restrict yours as well.
+Don’t let it control yours as well.

-Parents and siblings may try to arrange the kitchen and their eating habits to accommodate the person with the eating disorder.
-It doesn't work, and everyone else becomes resentful that they can't eat what they want, when they want it.
+Parents and siblings may try to arrange the kitchen and their eating habits to accommodate the person with the ED.
+It doesn’t work, and everyone else becomes resentful that they can’t eat what they want, when they want it.

-Sometimes an eating disorder appears after parents have separated or divorced.
+Often an ED appears after parents have separated or divorced.
 In those cases, parents may blame each other vociferously and bitterly, driving themselves even further apart.
-In other cases, the stress of caring for a child with an eating disorder creates or exposes problems in the marriage and makes them worse, sometimes leading to divorce or separation.
+In other cases, the stress of caring for a child with an ED creates or exposes problems in the marriage and makes them worse, sometimes leading to divorce or separation.

 When all is said and done, you cannot control or change your loved one's eating behavior, but you can make family life a bit brighter.
 You can also arrange treatment for a minor child and encourage your adult partner to begin it.
 Formal treatment by a trained professional clinician is by far the most effective way of achieving recovery from an eating disorder.
 Do everything you can to make it happen.

-If you have not already read through it, see When You Want to Help for more tips.
+If you have not already read through it, see How to Help for more tips.